fzipp/vga/README.md

 The VGA 256-color [default palette](https://en.wikipedia.org/wiki/Video_Graphics_Array#Color_palette)
 for Go.
-It can be used as a [color.Palette](https://golang.org/pkg/image/color/#Palette) from the standard library, e.g to create an [image.Paletted](https://golang.org/pkg/image/#Paletted).
+It can be used as a [color.Palette](https://golang.org/pkg/image/color/#Palette) from the standard library, e.g. to create an [image.Paletted](https://golang.org/pkg/image/#Paletted).

 ![VGA 256-color default palette](demo/vga-palette-image/vga256_palette.png?raw=true "The VGA 256-color default palette")